- Home

 (b) may not employ an individual whose educator license has been suspended or revoked;

-(c) shall require employees to meet requirements of Title 53G, Chapter 11, Part 4, Background Checks, before the provider offering services to a student;
+(c) shall require employees to meet requirements of Title 53G, Chapter 11, Part 4, Background Checks, before offering services to a student;

 (d) may only employ teachers who meet the requirements of Section 53E-6-201, Section 53F-4-504, and Rule R277-309;

-(e) for a provider that provides an online course, including to a private or home school student, shall agree to administer and, before approval as an authorized online course provider, have the capacity to proctor and carry out the applicable statewide assessments, consistent with Sections 53E-4-302, 53F-2-103, and Rule R277-404;
+(e) shall agree to administer and, before approval as an authorized online course provider, have the capacity to proctor, and carry out the applicable statewide assessments, consistent with Sections 53E-4-302, 53F-2-103, and Rule R277-404;

 (f) in accordance with Section R277-726-8, shall provide services to a student consistent with requirements of the IDEA, Section 504, and Title VI of the Civil Rights Act of 1964 for multilingual students;

-(g) shall submit CCAs to the Superintendent before the provider initiating instruction of a student;
+(g) shall submit CCAs to the Superintendent before the provider initiates instruction of a student; and

-(22) A provider shall post required information online on the provider's individual website including required assessment and accountability information.
+(23) A provider shall prominently post required information on the provider's website.

 (i) federal law;